Thorium/thorium.github.io/FSharpAzure/ReadmeEng.md

 - Social Gaming
 - Cloud Computing

-But F# is general purpose language, so you can code what you want. :-)
+But F# is a general purpose language, so you can code what you want. :-)

 ----------